logzio/logz-docs/_source/_includes/rules-alerts/correlated-queries.md

 When a correlated {{include.name}} triggers, the event is split into 2 logs - 1 per query, each with its own **Investigate** drilldown link.
 The event logs will be numbered 1/2 and 2/2, respectively.

-If the {{include.name}} has a join function, there is also a field `logzio-alert-join-values`, indicating the matching values that fulfilled the join field condition.
+If the {{include.name}} has a join function, there is also a field `logzio-alert-join-values`, indicating the matching values that correlate the joined field pair.
 In this case, the drilldown process involves another step.

 * First, click **<i class="fas fa-search-plus"></i>** to filter in on a value in the field `logzio-alert-join-values`.